HL7/fhir-eyecare-ig/input/pagecontent/index.md

 ### Introduction
-“Eyes on FHIR ®” background and introduction Heading

 #### Purpose
 Despite FHIR's® popularity and maturity accelerating as a community driven and implementer-focused modern flagship of healthcare standards to support interoperable healthcare data exchange, its application to medical specialties such as ophthalmology remains limited.